botman/botman/README.md

 The current Wit.ai middleware will send all incoming text messages to wit.ai and adds the `entities` received from wit.ai back to the message.
 You can then access the information using `$bot->getMessage()->getExtras()`.
 This method returns an array containing all wit.ai entities.

+If you only want to get a single element of the extras, you can optionally pass a key to the `getExtras` method.
+If no matching key was found, the method will return `null`.

 In addition to that, it will check against a custom trait entity called `intent` instead of using the built-in matching pattern.

 ## Sending Messages